Ban (title): Legacy

 In Bosnia and Herzegovina numerous toponyms exist, such as Banbrdo, village Banova Jaruga, city Banovići, and possibly Banja Luka.

 The term ban is still used in the phrase banski dvori ("ban's court") for the buildings that host high government officials.

-The Banski dvori in Zagreb hosts the Croatian Government, while the Banski dvor in Banja Luka hosts the President of Republika Srpska (a first-tier subdivision of Bosnia and Herzegovina).
+The Banski dvori in Zagreb hosts the Croatian Government, while the Banski dvor in Banja Luka hosted the President of Republika Srpska (a first-tier subdivision of Bosnia and Herzegovina) until 2008.
 The building known as Bela banovina ("the white banovina") in Novi Sad hosts the parliament and government of the Autonomous Province of Vojvodina in Serbia.
 The building received this name because it previously hosted the administration of Danube Banovina (1929–1941).
 Banovina is also the colloquial name of the city hall building in Split, and of the administrative building (rectorate and library) of the University of Niš.

 In Croatian Littoral banica or banić signified "small silver coins", in Vodice banica signified "unknown, old coins".
 The Banovac was a coin struck between 1235 and 1384.
 In the sense of money same is in Romania, Bulgaria (bronze coins), and Old Polish (shilling).

 The term is also found in personal surnames: Ban, Banić, Banović, Banovac, Balaban, Balabanić.

 Banović Strahinja, a 1981 Yugoslavian adventure film, is based on Strahinja Banović, a fictional hero of Serbian epic poetry.